You know the thought isn't you. It keeps coming anyway.

 Or you're looking at your phone in bed and a thought shows up that's sexual, violent, or just deeply wrong.
 Something you'd never say out loud.
 And now you're lying there wondering what kind of person even thinks that.

-That's what intrusive thoughts feel like.
-Not a choice.
-Not a fantasy.
-More like your brain coughing up something terrible and daring you to react.
+That's what intrusive thoughts feel like — not a choice, not a fantasy — more like your brain coughing up something terrible and daring you to react.

 Almost everyone has them

 Here's the part that usually surprises people.
 Intrusive thoughts are not rare.
 They're not a sign of a disturbed mind.
-They're ordinary brain activity that most people experience and forget about within seconds.

 The difference between a bad thought and a problem